music-encoding/guidelines/_guidelines-v3/02-header/02-headerEncodingDescription/01-headerApplicationInformation.md

 **@date** attribute specifies when the application was employed, in this case June 6, 2011.
 Version information for the application should be placed in **@version**.

-{% include plainExample.html example="examples/header/header-sample048.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample048.xml" valid="true" %}